 - More advertisers will be connecting an influencer’s posts (blog, video, social, etc.) to actual sales.

 - The focus will move to “micro-influencers” who tend to have less reach but more engagement with their audience.

 - Budgets will shift to focus more on influencer-type marketing models.

 - Visual content will shift from staged photo shoots to more emotional, authentic, “in the moment” images.

 If you missed Influencer Marketing Days this year, it’s definitely one to add to your conference calendar for 2017.
 In the meantime, you can check out IMD’s blog and read about some of the topics that were discussed at this year’s conference.

-To learn more about how to leverage influencer marketing by integrating performance marketing into the mix and compensate influencers using a cost per acquisition (CPA) model, reach out to our performance marketing team.
+To learn more about how to work with influencers on a cost per action basis, reach out to our team!